SystemsApproach/private5g/core.rst

 Magma's design is particularly well suited for environments where backhaul links are unreliable, e.g., when satellite is used for backhaul.
-This is because the 3GPP protocols that have to traverse the backhaul from core to eNodeB/gNB are quite sensitive to loss and latency.
+This is because the 3GPP protocols that traditionally have to traverse the backhaul from core to eNodeB/gNB are quite sensitive to loss and latency.
 Loss or latency can cause connections to be dropped, which in turn forces UEs to repeat the process of attaching to the core.
 In